jdeda/CoreTodos/README.md

 Some future features that would be neat:
 1. Preserve ordering in CoreData.
 CoreData is stored and retrieved in a nondeterministic way, app currently does not support proper ordering
 2. On check, sort todos.
 Todos that are completed should float to the bottom, and continuously clicking todos checkboxes or editing their descriptions should debounce the effect

+## Thanks!
+Thanks for checking out the repo!
+Try running the app to see all the features and more for yourself!